WPMedia/engine-theme-sdk/README.md

 This package has been published with a number of dist-tags meant for different purposes:

-- `stable`: Client Production environment
+- `stable`: Client Production environment,
-- `beta`: Client Sandbox environment
+- `beta`: Client Sandbox environment,
-- `rc`: Developer environment for testing hotfixes preparing for `beta` or, worst comes to worst, `stable`
+- `rc`: Developer environment for testing hotfixes preparing for `beta` or, worst comes to worst, `stable`,
 - `canary`: For developers to test on core components

 ## Preview Components, Functionality